gvergnaud/ts-pattern/README.md

 ### Example: a state reducer with ts-pattern

-This application can be in four different states: `idle`, `loading`, `success` and `error`.
+Our application can be in four different states: `idle`, `loading`, `success` and `error`.
 Depending on which state we are in, some events can occure.
 Here are all the possible types of event our application can respond to: `fetch`, `success`, `error` and `cancel`.